 It is important for your own peace of mind to make sure that you have adequate insurance protection.

 These are charges made to cover the costs of administration.
-Please refer to the enclosed Tariff of Charges.
+Please refer to our Tariff of Mortgage Charges.

 - Capital Repayment

 This is a lump sum payment (which must be above £1,000*) made to reduce the total amount outstanding on your mortgage.
 The repayment may be followed by the relevant interest adjustments. *except for Flexi-Mortgages